physiozoo/physiozoo/docs/sections/tutorials/pobm_analysis.rst

 .. image:: ../../_static/pobm_mainmenu.jpg
    :align: center

-In the upper figure (A) the selected window (shaded in blue) defines the time interval for which the oximetry biomarkers are computed.
+Refering to the figure above: (A) the selected window (shaded in blue) defines the time interval for which the oximetry biomarkers are computed.
 In the lower panel (B), the overall oximetry signal is plotted.
 Two windows are drawn on it: one window with a red frame and another one with a blue frame (and alpha color from within).
 The red window defines the part of the oximetry time series plotted in the larger upper figure (A).
 The blue frame defines the part of the oximetry time series for which the biomarkers will be computed.
-The 2 windows can be modified (extended/shrunk/moved) using the mouse.
+The two windows can be modified (extended/shrunk/moved) using the mouse.
 Pannel (C) shows all the oximetry biomarkers that have been computed.

 Congrats!
 You have made your first oximetry analysis with **PhysioZoo OBM**!
-The biomarkers are divided into 5 different categories: General, Desaturations, Hypoxic Burden, Complexity and Periodicity.
+The biomarkers are divided into five different categories: General, Desaturations, Hypoxic Burden, Complexity and Periodicity.
 You can choose to compute only certain categories (to save time), into the tab "OBM".

 .. note:: Every time you move the analysis window to another location the newly selected segment will be automatically analyzed.
 You can disable this by deselecting the checkbox “Auto Compute” located under the “Compute” button.